Saint Patrick’s Day on March 17 is a holiday celebrated around the world. It's also a fun way to explore Irish culture through activities and lessons.

 Choose Your Activities Carefully

-Flashcards or slideshows can help you introduce and practice new words with beginners.
+Flashcards such as this free resource or slideshows can help you introduce and practice new words with beginners.
 If you are not in a class with young learners, be sure to provide students with some reading and writing practice as well.
 It is important to include a variety of exercises in every lesson.
 You can practice vocabulary, tell students some information about the holiday, and ask some comprehension questions to start off with.
-If possible practice structures that students have been working on to give them further practice while relating everything to the holiday.
+If possible, practice structures that students have been working on to give them further practice while relating everything to the holiday.

 Ending Your St. Patrick’s Day Lesson

-At the end of class it is important to review the new material you have covered.
+At the end of class, it is important to review the new material you have covered.
 Ask students to give you a summary to see what they have retained and be sure to prompt them for anything that you feel has been left out.
-Students might not see some of this material again but making the lesson memorable will ensure that they retain it longer.
+Students might not see some of this material again until next year, but making the lesson memorable will ensure that they retain it for much longer.

 Saint Patrick’s Day may not be the most important holiday of the year but it makes for a good theme and a fun cultural lesson.
-As with any holiday, if your schedule does not allow you to devote an entire class period to the topic, you can always just use it as a theme for your lesson instead.
-This is a good compromise between a cultural and ignoring the holiday altogether.
+As with any holiday, if your schedule does not allow you to devote an entire class period to the topic, you can always just use it as a theme for your lesson instead by using the colors and symbols of St. Patrick's Day in your planned lesson.